NadavIs56/Sudoku-Solver/README.md

 4. Run the application:   ./sudoku

 5. Enter the Sudoku puzzle:
-• Provide 9 lines of input, each containing 9 digits separated by a space. \n• Press enter after each line.
+- :Provide 9 lines of input, each containing 9 digits separated by a space.
+- :Press enter after each line.

 For example:
 5 3 0 0 7 0 0 0 0